February 9th, 2023 - 5 min read

-Natural disasters can take out an entire data center for an extended amount of time, depending on the severity.
-Geographically distant data centers are necessary to avoid that kind of situation from taking out your operations, but the cost of maintaining both can take up a huge chunk of the budget.
+Natural disasters can take out an entire Data Centre for an extended amount of time, depending on the severity.
+Geographically distant Data Centers are necessary to avoid that kind of situation from taking out your operations, but the cost of maintaining both can take up a huge chunk of the budget.
 The DRaaS service provider offers redundancy through multiple geographic locations based on the customer’s needs.
 You can have backup servers located throughout the world, without the expenses associated with this infrastructure.

 Gives you access to specialised recovery resources and experts

 Disasters don’t stick to a schedule, so it’s difficult to know whether you have sufficient staff to account for one.
 It’s expensive to have an entire in-house DR team, especially if you go years without encountering major issues.
 A DRaaS provider has specialised equipment and experts on-hand and available during this critical period.
 You don’t have to worry about trying to get your in-house IT team to take over DR duties or hiring on contractors.
 Instead, you get to leverage the DRaaS provider’s expertise to get industry-leading disaster recovery assistance.

 Speeding Up Your Recovery Time